saeidrazavi/AutoEncoders-for-denoising-images/README.md

 ```

 ### build an AutoEncoder using pythorch
-The key idea behind AutoEncoder is to use to basic transforms. `nn.linear` and `nn.Relu` untill we reach  the latent vector. after that we again use these two transforms to reach reconstructed form of original image.
+The key idea behind AutoEncoder is to use to basic transforms. `nn.linear` and `nn.Relu` until we reach  the latent vector. after that we again use these two transforms to reach reconstructed form of original image.

 - Implementation
 ```python